 - Finally, click the “Login” button to sign.

 Your username and password may have been given to your child by their class teacher.
-You can also log in wit your google account.
+You can also log in with your Google account.

 How to use mathwatch